(Edit: this post was originally published on May 1, 2017; it has been updated on July 19, 2018 to reflect the current VRC Awards criteria.)

 Be sure to document your team’s performance at competitions, and make sure that competitions are easy to find in the TOC.
 We always download our individual match scores, skills scores, and final competition and skills rankings into Excel, and print them out in a nice format and tape it into the book.
 We also make note of any awards received, or what alliance we were on in the playoffs.

-During Nothing But Net, since there was no de-scoring, we had a parent with a clipboard tracking the number of shots taken with regular balls, bonus balls, and driver loads, and whether they went into the high or low goal (or missed).
+Starting with the Nothing But Net season, we had a parent with a clipboard tracking exactly what our robot did during the match: the number of shots taken with regular balls, bonus balls, and driver loads, and whether they went into the high or low goal (or missed), and what happened in auton.
+[You can download a copy of our scoring sheet to see what we keep track of.]
 We included these statistics for each match in our journal as well.
-We plan to do something similar for In the Zone, as well as noting the specifics of our autonomous function in each match.
 (Detailed statistics were a little hard to document in Starstruck, which was more like a game of Hot Potato.)

 ♦ ♦ ♦